Web literacy

-Web literacy comprises the skills and competencies needed for reading, writing and participating on the web.
-It has been described as "both content and activity" – i.e., web users should not just learn about the web but also about how to make their own website.
+Web literacy refers to the skills and competencies needed for reading, writing, and participating on the web.
+It has been described as "both content and activity" meaning that web users should not just learn about the web but also about how to make their own website.

 History of the concept

-In the latter part of the 1990s, literacy researchers started to explore the differences between printed text and the network-enabled devices with screens.
-This research was largely focused on two areas: the credibility of information that can be found on the World Wide Web and the difference that hypertext makes to 'reading' and 'writing'.
+In the late 1990s, literacy researchers began to explore the differences between printed text and network-enabled devices with screens.
+This research was largely focused on two areas: the credibility of information that can be found on the World Wide Web and the difference that hypertext makes to reading and writing.
 These skills were included in definitions of information literacy and included in a SCONUL position paper in 1999.
 This paper became the '7 Pillars of Information Literacy', which was last updated in 2011.

 Web Literacy Map

-The Mozilla Foundation is a non-profit organization that promotes openness, innovation and participation on the Internet.
+The Mozilla Foundation is a non-profit organization that aims to promote openness, innovation, and participation on the Internet.
 It has created a Web Literacy Map in consultation with a community of stakeholders from formal and informal education, as well as industry.
-Web literacy is described as "the skills and competencies needed for reading, writing and participating on the web".
 Work on what was originally entitled a Web Literacy 'Standard' began in early 2013.
 Version 1.0 was launched at the Mozilla Festival later that year.
 Going forward, 'standard' was seen to be problematic and against the ethos of what the Mozilla community was trying to achieve.